ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 In order to be awarded their declared degree/credential, all students must formally apply for graduation.
 This policy outlines the general procedure the university community must follow regarding the graduation application process and posting of degrees.

 Graduation is not automatic.
-Undergraduate and graduate students applying for graduation must complete the online graduation application in FlashLine (Student / Resources / Graduation) by the published deadlines listed below.
+Undergraduate and graduate students applying for graduation should complete the online graduation application in FlashLine (Student / Resources / Graduation) by the dates listed below.
 The online graduate application is used for all degrees, minors and certificate programs on all Kent State campuses and locations.
-More information on application deadlines may be found on the Financial, Billing and Enrollment Center website.
+More information on application dates may be found on the Financial, Billing and Enrollment Center website.
+Submitting an application after these dates may delay timely degree posting and inclusion in all graduation-related communications and commencement ceremony.

-- Application for an associate degree, graduate degree (master’s, post-master’s or doctoral) or graduate certificate must be submitted by the Friday of the first week of the fall term in which graduation will occur.
+- Graduate Degree (master’s, post-master’s and doctoral): Students should submit their graduation application by by the Friday of the first week of the fall semester in which graduation will occur.

-- Application for an associate degree, graduate degree (master’s, post-master’s or doctoral) or graduate certificate must be submitted by the Friday of the first week of the spring term in which graduation will occur.1
+- Graduate Degree (master’s, post-master’s or doctoral): Students should submit their graduation application by by the Friday of the first week of the spring semester in which graduation will occur.1

-- Application for an associate degree, graduate degree (master’s, post-master’s or doctoral) or graduate certificate must be submitted by the Friday of the first week of the summer term in which graduation will occur.
+- Graduate Degree (master’s, post-master’s or doctoral): Students should submit their graduation application by by the Friday of the first week of the summer term in which graduation will occur.

 - 1